This pathway of our MA Music intends to strengthen your playing and theoretical knowledge through intensive piano-based study.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You will be assessed through a total of two 25-30 minute recitals and one 40-45 minute recital, all with accompanying commentaries.
+You will be assessed through a total of two 25-30 minute recitals and one 40-45 minute recital, all with accompanying commentaries or presentations.
 You will also recieve a mark for your research presentation in the Summer Term.

 Written and verbal feedback will be available for all these assessments to help you develop as a performer and a researcher.